 Open source APRS tracker

-Tracksoar is the smallest lightest open source APRS tracker available.
-It makes tracking weather balloons, model rockets, RC aircraft, and anything else that flies as easy as possible.
-It is able to report location, altitude, temperature pressure and humidity to the internet once a minute for twelve hours with 2xAA batteries.
-Because Tracksoar is open source you can also add your own modules to accommodate custom sensors to meet your specific requirements.
+Tracksoar is one of the smallest, lightest, open source APRS trackers available.
+It makes tracking weather balloons, model rockets, RC aircraft, and anything else that flies simple and easy.
+It is able to report location, altitude, temperature pressure and humidity to the internet or direct to an amateur radio once a minute for up to twelve hours with just 2xAA batteries.
+Because Tracksoar is open source you can add your own modules to accommodate custom sensors, inputs or outputs to meet your specific requirements.
 Tracksoar can also use a range of drop in transmitters to allow for easy world wide operation.
 By flying Tracksoar on a weather balloon you can reduce the required helium and balloon costs per launch and it can pay for itself with just 2 launches.
 No other APRS solution offers this level of integration, compact size, and customization.
 Additionally all profits from Tracksoar sales go to supporting the Santa Barbara Hackerspace and improving the resources we offer to the community.